 “A Dolla Tree wine glass is in the air / Andre will get me there / No longer afraid of the dark, ‘cause that light bill changed my heart (said it changed) / Made a n***a act smart (said that shit changed),” she sings.
 As great as it is to be independent there is a downside to it; a realization she reaches by the end of the song.

 One of the rawest songs on the Shea Butter Baby debut is “Pop.”
 With nothing but an acoustic guitar as the framework, Lennox questions whether she will still be taken seriously if she gives up her goodies.
-While it’s another short length album cut, she delivers the song by getting straight to the point — lyrically and vocally.
+While it’s another short-length album cut, she delivers the song by getting straight to the point — lyrically and vocally.

 Lennox pushes beyond the limits with the emotionally spectacular “I Been.”
 Showcasing her formidable range throughout the record, the pain of heartbreak is felt in each note.
 Even if you’re not jaded by the act of dating, it’s easy to feel that way, especially how this number is packaged.

-With another smooth album transition into the first single “Whipped Cream,” the feelings of hurt and disappointment progresses.
+With another smooth album transition into the first single “Whipped Cream,” the feelings of hurt and disappointment progress.
 It’s difficult to get tired of this tune because it hits the exact same bittersweet spot, whether it’s the first or 100th listen.

 “Static,” the closing track, brings a sense of hope for this union she’s been fighting for on this over 40-minute melodrama.
 Glimmers of faith peak through the lyrics like a distorted picture on a CRT television.
 Rounding out her Shea Butter Baby album on a happier note encompasses the variety of ups, downs, and everything in between that entail love and relationships from a Black woman’s eyes.

 Among the melodies lie the relatable bluntness and common intimacy that take place in romantic relationships.
 Lennox’s penchant to capture the essence of normal, regular everyday occurrences is sharply precise.
-Instrumentation is the project’s prevailing thread with an old school ‘70s flare that fits in subtly.
+Instrumentation is the project’s prevailing thread with an old-school ‘70s flare that fits in subtly.
 There isn’t just one standout song on Shea Butter Baby, as striking delivery and vocal moments emerge out of each composition.

 The album’s fluidity can be credited to flawless sequencing; it’s perfect as there isn’t a single shift out of place.
 Soul and emotion are the major players of Shea Butter Baby and no matter what your status may be, you can’t say you didn’t feel something from this album.